+\begin{proof} We first show that if (i) and (ii) both hold the graph is asymmetric.
+We will show that each vertex is distinct.
+If (i) holds the graph cannot have any reflectional symmetry about the chord from $x$ to $w$.
+Then since $l(u-w)\neq l(v-x)$ and $l(w-v)\neq l(x-u)$ we have that $u,v,w$, and $x$ are all distinct.
+Then all of the other vertices are distinct since no two vertices on the same arc have the same pair of distances to the two end vertices on the arcs.
+Hence $G$ is asymmetric.

+We next consider if either (i) or (ii) does not hold.
+If (i) does not hold then $l(v-x)=$ $l(x-u)$ and $l(w-v)=$ $l(u-w)$ then the graph has a line of reflection and is therefore non-asymmetric.
+Next we consider if (ii) does not hold.
+If $l\left( u-w\right) =l\left( v-x\right) $, then the graph as an axis of symmetry through the middle of the arcs $x-u$ and $v-w$.
+The other case involving arcs $w-v$ and $x-u$ is similar. \end{proof}

-Clearly wheel graphs are non-asymmetric as any two degree three vertices could be transposed. \\ \begin{theorem} For $n \geq 6, \; si(W_n) = 2$. \end{theorem} \begin{proof} We will first show that $ai(W_n) > 1$.
-If we remove an edge incident to the vertex of degree $n-1$, then this results in a vertex of degree two and the neighbors of this vertex can be transposed.
-Similarly, if we remove an edge whose end points are both degree three, this creates two vertices of degree two that can be transposed.
-Now if an edge is added to the graph, it must be added between two degree three vertices.
-These vertices are now degree four and can be transposed.
+Next we will investigate the asymmetric index of wheel graphs. \begin{theorem} For $n \geq 6, \; ai(W_n) = 2$. \end{theorem} \begin{proof} We will first show that $ai(W_n) > 1$.
+If we remove an edge incident to the vertex of degree $n-1$, this results in a vertex of degree two and the neighbors of this vertex are not unique.
+Similarly, if we remove an edge whose end points are both degree three, we are left with two vertices of degree two that are each not unique.
+Now if an edge is added to the graph, it must be added between two vertices of degree three.
+These vertices now have degree four and are each not unique.
 It has now been established that $ai(W_n)$ is at least two.

 Now consider the case when a single edge was removed, resulting in two vertices of degree two.
-If an edge incident to the degree $n$ vertex and one of these degree two vertices is now removed, then the resulting graph is asymmetric. \end{proof}
+If we remove an edge that is incident to one of these vertices of degree two, as well as incident to the vertex of degree $n-1$, then the resulting graph is asymmetric (see Figure 3). \end{proof}